 |A look at Black Creek Rapid, which came to replace Salmon River Falls|

+A little over a mile later, my dreams of “Big Water” would come again.
+With the high volume of water on this trip, the rapids Five Mile, Split Rock and Little Stinker create one large rapid, which I like to call the Triple Threat.
+The beauty of this one large rapid is that it creates these enormous, smooth, natural-rolling waves--one after the other.
+With each pull and push of the “sticks” I maneuvered the boat to take each wave straight on.
 After successfully finishing the first part of the rapid and entering the Split Rock section, I glanced back to watch the inflatable kayaks come through.
 What I witnessed included impressive paddling and selfless guiding on the part of our Torpedo (IK) guides: Kim “Kimbo” Gonzales, Patrick “Patty G” Gescheidle and “Pretty” Richard Alves.
 One after the other would paddle from bank to bank, across these massive rolling waves picking up gear and guests alike (though not in that order!), getting people back into their boats and returning to their respective positions.
 I could not believe how effortlessly they worked to make sure each and every guest was as safe as possible.
 No matter what Mother Nature threw at them, their efforts could not be matched.
 A few bends down the river and we were finally resting at the beautiful White Water Ranch, with clear skies that gave way to an unequaled view of the vibrant stars.

 |Well worth the hike|